 Most of us go through life not paying attention to our inner voice, barely audible due to our focus on getting things done.
 And, if we hear a whisper, we quickly shift our attention toward the things we have convinced ourselves are more important.
 In fact, we often confuse what is immediately important with what is fundamentally important.
 And, soon enough we find ourselves stuck and unable to move in any direction because the dialogue in our head is dialed up reminding us about all the reasons we should not change direction and what we would lose in terms of material possessions if we did change direction.
 I know all too well what being stuck feels like as I was one of those individuals who ignored my inner voice with all the excuses I gave myself for not fulfilling a role that I had actually signed up for.
 “I often felt as though I was marching through life always having a primordial drive to becoming something, and sometimes not understanding why.
 Just like instinct influencing a caterpillar to crawl through life to find a spot to cocoon.
 I too felt in some parts of my life as though I was always looking for a place to land.
 But why must a caterpillar cocoon?
 What if someone accidently steps on it?
 Then what?
 The caterpillar destined for transformation would be no more.
 And what if I am the caterpillar?
 How far over the horizon and around the corner am I actually seeing if I am not paying attention to the elements that may indeed prevent my transformation?
 If I am to experience a transformation of any kind, I must be willing to look back on my life and understand where I was in order to understand where I will emerge.
-Therefore, knowing that I could not change some of the decisions I had made, I was pressed on to engage in a profound self-reflective activity, which would become a passage to my soul….” [excerpt from The Courage to Fall into Life: The Tao of Purposeful Existence, 2011] We find blame in what others did not do for us.
+Therefore, knowing that I could not change some of the decisions I had made, I was pressed on to engage in a profound self-reflective activity, which would become a passage to my soul….”
+We find blame in what others did not do for us.
 We convince ourselves that the ‘timing’ is not right.
 We rationalize that we are not yet ‘good enough’, and we even go so far as to fabricate a narrative story that keeps us stuck in a past that reminds us why we can’t aim for the place that we know deep within us is the place where we naturally belong.

 Give yourself permission to listen to your inner voice